FlorinAndrei/TensorAim/README.md

 ## Current status

+Target detection, aiming with servo - ready.

+## Previous status updates (newest to oldest)

 TensorAim can now detect humans in a live video stream.
 It can also determine xmin/xmax.
 Ready to connect to servo for aiming.

-## Previous status updates (newest to oldest)

 TensorFlow on Raspberry Pi is broken.
 Not going to fly a drone for now - let's run it on a laptop.
 Waiting for TF 2.0, hopefully it gets better.